nihilitycom/100-days-of-code/log.md

 ### Day 7: June 2, 2024

-**Today's progress**: Completed 19-step of learning HTML by building a catphotoapp on fcc and hold on.
+**Today's progress**: Completed 19 steps of learning HTML by building a catphotoapp on fcc and hold on.

 **Thoughts**: I think I could have completed these exercises in several hours coz the structure of this course is less cohesive compared to others.
 And I want to start learning web design on bilibili or YTB.